activist-security/guide/security-guide_en.md

 Once one of these apps is registered, a Desktop software can be linked to the app, after which Signal can be used on a laptop or desktop computer without a mobile device.
 On Android, Signal is also available outside Google Play via [https://signal.org/android/apk/](https://signal.org/android/apk/), but Signal's inventor actively asks alternative software to leave the network ([source](https://github.com/LibreSignal/LibreSignal/issues/37#issuecomment-217211165)).
 People find elaborate ways to get around the need for a phone number ([guide](https://yawnbox.com/index.php/2015/03/14/create-an-anonymous-textsecure-and-redphone-phone-number/)).
-Altogether this makes Signal a good choice for people who use Android or Apple smartphones anyway, but better tools exist for people who need more security than mobile platforms provide.
+Altogether this makes Signal a good choice for people who use Android or Apple smartphones anyway, but **we wouldn't recommend using a mobile phone and number based plattform for internal group infrastructure.**

 Jabber / XMPP